 The Hill College Bookstore is operated for the convenience of the students and faculty.
-New textbooks are sold at moderate prices, and used texts will be sold, when available, at reasonable costs.
-At the end of each semester the College Store will repurchase or buy back limited number of textbooks remaining in adoption at prices based on the period of use and the condition of the book.
-School supplies are available to students and faculty at moderate prices.
+Both new and used textbooks are available at reasonable costs.
+At the end of each semester the college store will repurchase or buy back a limited number of textbooks remaining in adoption at prices based on the period of use and the condition of the book.
+School supplies and also college wear is available to students and faculty at moderate prices.